The power of partnership takes centre stage at Forward Summit 2022

 “And then from that point forward, you start to say to yourself, ‘Well, what does equal vision and equal opportunity mean?’
 You know, the Nation has a tremendous value in their land.
 We, as a company, have a tremendous access to capital.
 How can you bring those things together to create an equal benefit?” he said.

-See also Building the Future
+See also Making the Energy Transition

 Van Leeuwen said the benefits from the project need to come back to the Nation for a long-term reward.